bartvanerp/SPSsite/content/courses/5cta0/5cta0_part2.md

 ## Introduction

 Estimation theory is ubiquitous in our daily life and plays a fundamental role in many applications.
 The main objective of estimation theory is to infer the value of a parameter from some observation.
-Consider the following a example.
+Consider the following example.

 ---
 <b>Example:</b>